Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Related Work

 \textbf{Heuristic-based rule:} This class of papers use heuristic-based rules to detect specific types of attacks matching their heuristics.
 For example, history-based IP filtering remembers frequent remote IPs during peace time and consider traffic from other IPs during attack time as potential DDoS traffic~\cite{hurestic1}.
-Hop-count based filtering identifies spoofed DDoS packets by remembering peace-time IP to (estimated) hop count mapping and considering packets with unusual IP-to-hop-count mapping during attack time as spoofed DDoS packets~\cite{hurestic2}. \xun{I don't think so, hop based filtering does not rely on the actual attack signature, but the anomaly in IP packets, unless you define all spoofed attacks to be known attacks.
-I think these technique can only identify specific types of attacks or attacks with specific properties, while our technique is more general.
-2019-12-01} \hang{Agreed.
-I didn't realize the first two heuristic-based are actually also anomaly detection.
-Revised 2019-12-03} In comparison, we use a different method (ML-based AD) and could cover many different types of attacks instead of only a specific type.
+Hop-count based filtering identifies spoofed DDoS packets by remembering peace-time IP to (estimated) hop count mapping and considering packets with unusual IP-to-hop-count mapping during attack time as spoofed DDoS packets~\cite{hurestic2}.
+In comparison, we use a different method (ML-based AD) and could cover many different types of attacks instead of only a specific type.